KULeuvenNeuromechanics/PredSim/Documentation/UsingVSC.md

 > available on wice.

 ### Step 2: run the job script
+On the cluster you operate from the run_on_VSC_cluster.m, all simulation settings, paths, model selections, and parameter configurations must be defined inside this file.
 Navigate to your [OnDemand Dashboard](https://ondemand.hpc.kuleuven.be/) > Login Server Shell Access > start a simulation using the predefined settings: